oschonrock/hibp/README.md

 ./build/gcc/release/hibp-download hibp_all.bin
 ```

-You may see some warnings about failures and retries.
-If any transfer
-fails, even after 5 retries, the programme will abort.  after a
+If any transfer fails, even after 5 retries, the programme will
-permanent failure / abort, you can try rerunnung with `--resume`
+abort.
+In this case, you can try rerunnung with `--resume`

 For all options run `hibp-download --help`.

-### Run some sample "pawned password" queries from command line: `hibp-search`
+### Run some sample "pawned password" queries from the command line: `hibp-search`

 This is a tiny program / debug utility that runs a single query against the downloaded binary database.